alankarmisra/TLA-Lamport/README.md

 # Specifications for Leslie Lamport's TLA+ Video Course.

-I made this repo for anyone following along the video course on YouTube for one easy download.
+I made this repo for anyone following along with the video course on YouTube for one easy download.
 The play list for the video course is available at:

 https://www.youtube.com/playlist?list=PLWAv2Etpa7AOAwkreYImYt0gIpOdWQevD